• Skip to main content

 • Be sure to use mini chocolate chips.
 If you only have larger, then consider roughly chopping them first.
 The balls are small and the mini kind simply works better.

-• For this recipe, I love using a non-refined coconut oil.
+• For this recipe, I love using non-refined coconut oil.
 I think the subtle coconut flavor pairs well with the other ingredients, but refined will work just the same.

 • I love to use a mini ice cream scoop to portion the balls as this allows to have them all the same size.
 But really, since the dough is not baked, you can really shape them just the way you want.